Manohar Parrikar: Legacy

+In 2019, it was announced that a part of the Miramar beach would be converted to a memorial for Parrikar, featuring a library, a meditation hall, an audio-visual room and a souvenir shop.
+The memorial is named The Manohar Parrikar Smriti Sthal.

-The Indian Institute for Defense Studies and Analyses was renamed the Manohar Parrikar Institute for Defense Studies and Analyses in February of 2020.
+The Indian Institute for Defense Studies and Analyses was renamed the Manohar Parrikar Institute for Defense Studies and Analyses in February 2020.

-In December 2022, the New International Airport at Mopa, Goa was named Manohar Parrikar International Airport.
+In December 2022, the new international airport at Mopa, Goa was named Manohar International Airport.